badair/CLBL/README.md

+Note: the perfect-forwarding-and-value-sematics branch (currently under development) invalidates all of this documentation, so continue reading with caution.

 # CLBL
 CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects by wrapping free functions, member functions and callable objects -- *without using type erasure* (yet still convertible to `std::function`).
 This library is intended to be useful for both template metaprogrammers and general C++ programmers, with the following goals: